 Cerebrospinal fluid rhinorrhoea is a sign of basal skull fracture.

 If there is an immediate leak, it means there occur dural tear, bone defect or fracture.
-If there is delayed traumatic leak then the major cause is the previously intact dural layer that has slowly become herniated through a bony defect finally tearing the dura and causing the leak.
+If there is a delayed traumatic leak then the major cause is the previously intact dural layer that has slowly become herniated through a bony defect finally tearing the dura and causing the leak.

 Spontaneous CSF rhinorrhoea is manifested in adulthood, and coinciding with a developmental rise in CSF pressure with increasing age.